Mathelab/IntLIM/inst/shinyApp/README.md

 ```
 Please see the vignette at [https://mathelab.github.io/IntLIM/IntLIMVignette.html](https://mathelab.github.io/IntLIM/IntLIMVignette.html) for additional information.

-In addition, the original datasets for the NCI-60 and the breast cancer dataset used in the manuscript can be found HEREXXX.
+In addition, the original datasets for the NCI-60 and the breast cancer dataset used in the manuscript can be found at [https://github.com/Mathelab/NCI60_GeneMetabolite_Data](https://github.com/Mathelab/NCI60_GeneMetabolite_Data) and [https://github.com/Mathelab/BreastCancerAmbs_GeneMetabolite_Data](https://github.com/Mathelab/BreastCancerAmbs_GeneMetabolite_Data) respectively.

 ## Contact